ROM-01/ROM-01/README.md

 ## Hi there, I'm Savant 👋

-✨Code genius by day, game dreamer by night! ✨
+✨Code genius by day, pro gamer by night! ✨

-I'm a passionate frontend & backend developer who loves crafting sleek websites and in my free time tinkering with game mechanics.
-Whether it's pixel-perfect UI or backend struggles, I'm always up for a fun challenge! 🎮💻🚀
+I'm a passionate frontend & backend developer who loves branching out and learning new things.
+From building dynamic webpages, to mobile apps, or game development, there is some knowledge and experience I own!
+As long as it's creative and fun, I'm down for the challenge! 🎮💻🚀

 # 💻 Tech Stack: